EventStore/EventStore/docs/README.md

 EventStoreDB offers a low-level protocol in the form of an asynchronous TCP protocol that exchanges protobuf objects.
 At present this protocol has adapters for .NET and the JVM.

 ::: warning
-We plan to phase out the TCP protocol in the later versions.
+We plan to phase out the TCP protocol in later versions.
 Please consider migrating your applications that use the TCP protocol and refactor them to use gRPC instead.
 :::

-Find out more about configuring the TCP protocol on the [TCP configuration](./networking/tcp.md) page.
+Find out more about configuring the TCP protocol on the [TCP configuration](networking.md#tcp-configuration) page.

 #### EventStoreDB supported clients